kurtosis-tech/kurtosis/docs/docs/explanations/why-kurtosis-starlark.md

 Conclusion
 ----------
-So far we've been very happy with our Starlark decision.
-If you've never used Starlark before, you might enjoy [the quickstart][quickstart] for an introduction.
+So far, both our users and our team have been very happy with our decision to go with Starlark.
+If you've never used Starlark before, [the quickstart][quickstart]  will be a good introduction.

 <!--------------- ONLY LINKS BELOW HERE --------------------------->
 [what-is-kurtosis]: ./what-is-kurtosis.md